and a purebred Siberian husky.

 They can be independent and stubborn, so they do need a strong owner to lead them and show them who’s in charge and also who owns the title of pack leader.

-By crossbreeding the German shepherd and the Siberian husky, each one’s exceptional good traits will shine through and compliment the others.
+By crossbreeding the German shepherd and the Siberian husky, each one’s exceptional good traits will shine through and complement the others.

 No matter the breed, training any dog is essential and requires patience, consistency, and the attitude that you are the leader of the pack.
 In this way, you will raise a well-mannered and obedient German shepherd husky mix free of aggression.